![]() |

 Economic Commentary

-By Douglas Porter, CFA, Chief Economist and Managing Director and Sal Guatieri, Senior Economist and Director, BMO Financial Group
+By Douglas Porter, CFA, Chief Economist and Managing Director, BMO Financial Group

 |